Skip links and keyboard navigation

 • Private practice enhances and supports the delivery of public practice

-• Patients are provided with the choice to be treated as a public or private patient in accordance with the National Healthcare Agreement 2013.
+• Patients are provided with the choice to be treated as a public or private patient in accordance with the National Healthcare Agreement 2013 (as amended from time to time).

 Mandatory requirements